 Family Studies Interdisciplinary Minor

-Students may choose from a broad range of courses to satisfy the 18 hour requirement for the minor.
+Students may choose from a broad range of courses to satisfy the 18-hour requirement for the minor.

-Two Courses are Required:
+Two courses are required:

 The Sociology 2200 course should be taken before other courses in the minor, or at least as soon as the student has decided to do the minor.
-The Seminar on the Family course should be taken last, after the other five courses have been completed or during the student's last year of study.
+The Seminar on the Family course should be taken last, after the five other courses have been completed or during the student's last year of study.